NATO Secretary General says sees no role for alliance in Iraq

 The Baltic states have no fighter aircraft of their own and so rely on other NATO members to send fighters to the region for four-month stints.

-Rasmussen also brought a message to Spain that he expected Madrid to stop a slide in defence spending.
+Rasmussen also brought a message to Spain that he expected Madrid to stop a slide in defense spending.

-Rasmussen said he "encouraged Spain to look into its defence spending once its economic situation improves".
+Rasmussen said he "encouraged Spain to look into its defense spending once its economic situation improves".

 (Reporting by Tracy Rucinski; Writing by Paul Day and Adrian Croft; Editing by Sonya Dowsett/Mark Heinrich)